SubtleScope/ctf_writeups/huntress_2025/Day_30/Rust_Tickler_3/Solution.md

 ![Program Input](/huntress_2025/Day_30/Rust_Tickler_3/Program_Input.png "Program Input")

-- Noticeably missing, if you solved this, is the 0x1341 in the table, which, if you set r8d to that value, will crash the program.
+- Noticeably missing, if you solved this, is the 0x1341 in the table above, which, if you set r8d to that value, will crash the program.
 What it does is loads a byte stream that is XOR encoded by the highlighted favorite hash.
 The size is 0x001452 or 0x521400.

 ![Entry Size](/huntress_2025/Day_30/Rust_Tickler_3/Table_Entry_Size.png "Entry Size")